broidHQ/integrations/posts/11_in_5min.md

 # Integrate 11 messaging platforms in 5 minutes.

-Making available bot or application on 11 different platforms can be long and tedious.
+The task of making your bot or application available on 11 different platforms can be long and tedious.
 Broid allows you to do this very quickly.

-First you have to sign in on all the platforms, here is how to do this for:
+First step is you have to sign in on all the platforms:

-- Slack
 - Discord
 - Messenger
-- Discord
+- Slack
 - Twitter

 ## Create an nodejS project